Justin Morrow: Toronto FC

 He was traded to Toronto FC following the 2013 season.
 Toronto FC blog Waking the Red named Morrow the team's MVP for the 2014 season.

-On December 10, 2016, following a 0–0 draw against Seattle Sounders in the 2016 MLS Cup Final at BMO Field, Morrow missed Toronto's sixth penalty in the resulting shoot-out, which allowed Román Torres to clinch the title for Seattle after netting the subsequent spot kick.
+On December 10, 2016, following a 0–0 draw against Seattle Sounders FC in the 2016 MLS Cup Final at BMO Field, Morrow missed Toronto's sixth penalty in the resulting shoot-out, which allowed Román Torres to clinch the title for Seattle after netting the subsequent spot kick.

 In the 2017 MLS regular season, Morrow scored his first career hat-trick in the club's 4–2 home win against New York Red Bulls on September 30, 2017, which earned Toronto FC their first ever Supporters' Shield.

 On February 23, 2021, Morrow re-signed with Toronto FC.

 On September 16, 2021, Toronto FC announced that Morrow will retire from professional soccer following the 2021 season.
-He played his final match on November 7, 2021 against D.C.
+He played his final match on November 7, 2021, against D.C.
 United, being given the captain's armband for the match and substituted out in stoppage time to a standing ovation from the crowd.